mongoid/mongoid-tag-collectible/README.md

 Easily maintain a collection of `Tag` instances with aggregate counts from your model's `tags`.

+### Compatibility

+This gem supports Mongoid3 and Mongoid4.

 ### Install

 Add `mongoid-tag-collectible` to your Gemfile.